-There is no specific test that can pin point an ectopic pregnancy.
-In most cases, an ectopic pregnancy is diagnosed due to excessive display of the above-mentioned symptoms.
+There is no specific test that can pinpoint an ectopic pregnancy.
+In most cases, an ectopic pregnancy is diagnosed due to an excessive display of the above-mentioned symptoms.

 Just like a normal pregnancy, an ectopic pregnancy shows a positive pregnancy test due to the presence of the hCG hormone that would seem to be harmless.
 However, if the hCG levels do not increase at the expected rate, then an ectopic pregnancy is suspected.

-This is followed by a vaginal ultrasound and a pelvic examination for further confirmation.
+This is followed by vaginal ultrasound and a pelvic examination for further confirmation.

 An ectopic pregnancy is hard to diagnose, as symptoms can resemble any other normal pregnancy.
 In cases where the symptoms are very evident, the following diagnosis methods are used:

-- Vaginal ultrasound: The most common way for diagnosis that can show the location of the fertilized egg
+- Vaginal Ultrasound: The most common way for diagnosis that can show the location of the fertilised egg.

 The treatments usually employed are: